Jonmainhart/sdev400_hw4/README.md

 Spock | Vaporizes RRock and Smashes Scissors

 #### Starting the Application
-Launch the application by typing python3 homework4 and pressing ‘Enter’ or ‘Return’ on the command line.

 If this is the program’s first time running, you will be presented with a message letting you know that the High Scores table is being built and set up which may take a moment.
 Afterwards, you will be presented with the Main Menu as shown below.

 Main Menu